wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_getreceivedbylabel.md

 ---
-title: dash:getreceivedbylabel \[POST\] {disallowed}
+title: dash:getreceivedbylabel  {disallowed} - Dash
-description: Returns the total amount received by addresses with in transactions withspecified minimum number of confirmations.
+description: Example code for the dash:getreceivedbylabel  {disallowed} json-rpc method. Сomplete guide on how to use dash:getreceivedbylabel  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters